Ghana national football team: History

-Since 1957, the Ghanaian national football team has had 32 different head coaches and 3 caretakers.
-C. K. Gyamfi led the Black Stars to 3 Africa Cup of Nations titles – in 1963, 1965 and 1982 – making Gyamfi the "joint most successful coach" in the competition's history.
-Fred Osam Duodu led the Black Stars to their 1978 Africa Cup of Nations title; Ratomir Dujković, Milovan Rajevac, and James Kwesi Appiah have led the Black Stars to World Cup qualification, with the former two being Serbs.
-Otto Addo is the head coach of the Black Stars since 15 March 2024, replacing Chris Hughton.
+Since 1957, Ghana has had 32 head coaches and 3 caretakers.
+C. K. Gyamfi led it to 3 Africa Cup of Nations titles – in 1963, 1965 and 1982 – making Gyamfi the "joint most successful coach" in the competition's history.
+Fred Osam Duodu led the Black Stars to their 1978 Africa Cup of Nations title; Ratomir Dujković, Milovan Rajevac, James Kwesi Appiah and Otto Addo have led the Black Stars to World Cup qualification, with the first two being Serbs.
+Carlos Queiroz was appointed in April 2026 as Ghana's head coach ahead of the 2026 FIFA World Cup, replacing Otto Addo after a run of four consecutive losses which culminated in a loss to the German national team in Stuttgart.
+Former Ghana international Anthony Yeboah later expressed support for Queiroz's squad selection ahead of the tournament, backing the coach's decisions for the 2026 FIFA World Cup.

 Players

 Current squad

-The following players were called up for the Kirin Challenge Cup match against Japan and the friendly match against South Korea on 14 and 18 November 2025.
+The following players were called up for the 2027 Africa Cup of Nations qualification matches against Ivory Coast and Gambia on 24 and 29 September 2026, respectively; and the friendly match against Morocco on 4 October 2026.

-Caps and goals correct as of 18 November 2025, after the match against South Korea.
+Caps and goals correct as of 24 September 2026, after the match against Ivory Coast.